jeremysnell/community/2019-Bounty-Snakes/README.md

 Defeat our twin snakes Arnold and Danny in a 2v2 battle for a chance to win a $200 gift card at Flynn's VR!

 ## [Semaphore Solutions](https://semaphoresolutions.com/)
-Beat our bounty snake to be entered into a draw to win one of our fabulous prizes!
-(Boardgames, snake stuffies)
+Beat our bounty snake "Mondo Snake" 1v1 to be entered into a draw to win a boardgame or $20 worth of tokens for Quasar's arcade!

+And introducing Snake X: Legends!
+Compete against our bounty snakes (Fang Galore, Gib Rattler and Writhe) in a 3v3 match where the board shrinks each round.
+Winners will be entered in a draw for one of two large stuffed snakes.